Terms of business agreement

 Remuneration earned or payable to us at that date shall include brokerage due or to become due on further instalments of premium and any further instalments of fees which were to become payable when the insurance contract incepts.

-This Agreement will terminate immediately if either party:
+This Agreement will terminate immediately, upon notification by the other party, if a party:

 - commits a material breach of this Agreement; or